09 Jun Parental Leave

-Employees who have more than one child may only take 18 weeks parental leave in a 12 month period.This does not apply to employees who have twins/triplets etc who may avail of more than 18 weeks in a year.
+The maximum amount of leave available per child is 18 weeks.
+Employees who have more than one child may only take 18 weeks parental leave in a 12 month period.This does not apply to employees who have children from a multiple birth who may avail of more than 18 weeks in a year.

-Legally, parental leave entitlement may be taken in one continuous period or in two separate blocks of a minimum of 6 weeks and there must be a gap of at least 10 weeks between any 2 periods of parental leave per child, but employers may agree a different pattern of leave at their discretion.
+Parental leave entitlement may be taken in one continuous period or in two separate blocks of a minimum of 6 weeks and there must be a gap of at least 10 weeks between any 2 periods of parental leave per child.
+Employers at their discretion may agree with their employees alternative ways of taking parental leave entitlements such as a number of days or hours per week.

 Parental leave must be applied for in writing at least 6 weeks in advance of intended commencement date and once agreed in writing may not be postponed without further written agreement of the parties.